FAQs

 - Provide recommendations to improve the overall security of the research project.

-Requesting an R-CSTRA is a foundational step in meeting the expectations outlined in the University’s Institutional Research Data Management Strategy, including:
+Requesting a research cyber risk assessment is a foundational step in meeting the expectations outlined in the university’s Institutional Research Data Management Strategy, including:

 - “Researchers must ensure security requirements and guidelines are implemented and follow the institutional Information Security Control Standard and applicable actions based on levels of criticality in the Data Classification Standard.”